 Commercially available cannabis seeds are usually hybrids of the first generation of plants, and the seeds should be stable.
 When first-generation hybrid plants are cross-fertilized, the original genetics are more likely to surface.
 Hybrids between Sativas and Indicas will produce roughly equal ratios of male/female seeds.
 If the plants from those seeds are cross-fertilized, only about 10% of the next generation’s seeds will be hybrids while the rest will belong to a pure strain on either side.

-Single or separated grow rooms
+Should I use single or separated grow rooms to grow clones?

 Sometimes new growers question whether they can get by with just a single collective space in their grow room.
 After all, it’s more work to monitor and keep multiple different environments stable.
 Is it better to have a room for growth and a room for flowering?
 As usual, the choice is up to you.